-containing information about wage payments (including pension contributions) and number of hours worked at a monthly frequency for each employee in Denmark.
+Our main data source is an administrative register from the Danish tax agency (SKAT) containing information about wage payments (including pension contributions) and number of hours worked at the monthly frequency for each employee in Denmark.
 These administrative data are reported by third parties (employers) to the Danish tax agency, which uses the information to compute annual earnings for employees' preprinted tax returns.
-The earnings item on the tax return is "locked," meaning that the employee can only change this item by getting the employers to change their reporting to the tax agency.
-All of this ensures that the data are quite accurate (Kleven et al., 2011).
+The earnings item on the tax return is "locked," meaning that the employee can only change this item by getting the employers to change their reporting to the tax agency.15 All of this ensures that the data are quite accurate (Kleven et al., 2011).

 The Danish tax agency is allowed to keep information in a five-year window, and we have obtained data for the period January 2012 to December 2015.
 The data also contains information on the age of the employee and the industry sector of the employer, as well as individual identifiers (the "CPR" numbers assigned to all Danes) enabling links to other registers.
 The monthly payroll data has been transferred to a centralized governmental statistical agency, Statistics Denmark, for storage and analysis, and merged with other population register data.
-For some of the analyses, we use information from Statistics Denmark about the job, the school performance of the individual, and parental background.
+For some of the analyses, we use other information from Statistics Denmark about the job, the school performance of the individual, and parental background.
 We describe these variables further when we introduce them in the results section.